etherlinkcom/token-deployments/docs/WXTZ.md

 ## Audit & Security

-The contract was audited by [Omniscia.io](https://omniscia.io/), here is the link: ADD THE LINK
+The contract was audited by [Omniscia.io](https://omniscia.io/).
+You can find the final report here: https://omniscia.io/reports/etherlink-cross-chain-token-665c8ac479e20900180f383b

 We decided to make WXTZ an OFT to enable easily cross-chain compatibility.
-However, this does come with additional risks that we identified and reduced to protect users both native to Etherlink and bridged on other EVM chains:

-### 1. Etherlink WXTZ

-If the OFT bridge gets compromised, all the XTZ in the contract on Etherlink could be stolen by a malicious attacker as follows:
+However, if the OFT bridge gets compromised, all the XTZ in the contract on Etherlink could be stolen by a malicious attacker as follows:

 1. Create and deploy a fake WXTZ contract on another EVM chain
 2. Mint a maximum amount of WXTZ on the other chain